High-dimensional statistical arbitrage with factor models and stochastic control: The model

 The previous framework thus combines high-dimensional statistical arbitrage, factor models and stochastic control in a way which is new to the best of our knowledge, and it extends several models in the existing literature.
-For example, statistical arbitrage models based on a more particular case of Assumptions 1, 2, 3 (in which the residuals are assumed to be independent one-dimensional Ornstein-Uhlenbeck processes, so $A$ and $\sigma$ are diagonal) and in which no stochastic control methods are applied have been studied empirically in the US equity market by Avellaneda and Lee (2010) and Papanicolaou and Yeo (2017).
-In a different direction, if we consider the particular case of removing the factor model by making $\Lambda = 0$, we have the situation in which the returns themselves are globally mean-reverting following a matrix Ornstein-Uhlenbeck process, which has also been studied empirically and analytically using stochastic control techniques in the context of optimal execution in Cartea, Gan, and Jaimungal (2018), and in the context of statistical arbitrage in Cartea and Jaimungal (2016) in the particular case in which $A$ has rank one.
+For example, statistical arbitrage models based on a more particular case of Assumptions 1, 2, 3 (in which the residuals are assumed to be independent one-dimensional Ornstein-Uhlenbeck processes, so $A$ and $\sigma$ are diagonal) and in which no stochastic control methods are applied have been studied empirically in the US equity market by \cite{avelee} and \cite{papayeo}.
+In a different direction, if we consider the particular case of removing the factor model by making $\Lambda = 0$, we have the situation in which the returns are globally mean-reverting following a matrix Ornstein-Uhlenbeck process, which has also been studied empirically and analytically using stochastic control techniques in the context of optimal execution in \cite{Cartea2018}.